Boffyz/Boot-animations-on-.zip-format-for_magisk-ksu/README.md

 the rom you're on reads the bootanimation.zip file, which shows it based on its resolution and frames it was compressed with

+> [!TIP]
+> if you're using SuperSU (or a non-module based root solution), just extract the module, take the bootanimation.zip and replace it to the directory thats responsible on keeping your bootanimation file

 ## Important Notes